 It was her mother who first suggested Kristine consider a career as a litigator.
 “She was tired of arguing with me as a teenager and said, ‘You seem to like arguing so much, maybe you should be a lawyer.’
 I liked the idea and found the mock trial team at Cumberland Valley High School in Pennsylvania.
 It was a good fit for me.
 I was used to performing musically on stage.
 The mock trial scenarios in the courtroom provided a different kind of performance outlet.”

-She took a year between the University of Maryland and George Mason University School of Law, since re-named the Antonin Scalia Law School, to do an internship on Capitol Hill with the House Armed Services Committee.
+She took a year between the University of Maryland and George Mason University School of Law, since re-named the Antonin Scalia Law School, to work as a staff assistant on Capitol Hill with the House Armed Services Committee.

 “The pay was low and the hours were sometimes long.
 But it was a fantastic experience.
 I had a feeling of being part of something much larger than myself.
 We focused on supporting people in the military in all aspects of their service, from making sure people fighting wars had the supplies they needed to supporting their families with issues of healthcare and housing.”